Alaigal Oivathillai: Production

+Alaigal Oivathillai is the first film produced by R. D. Bhaskar through the company Pavalar Creations.
 Bava Lakshmanan, who had finished the ninth grade, initially screen tested for the film before Karthik was selected.
 Karthik and Radha made their acting debut with this film.
 When Karthik's father, actor Muthuraman asked Karthik if he would accept the film, Karthik readily agreed without giving it a second thought.
 Suresh said he was also approached for the role but he opted to do Panneer Pushpangal.
 Bharathiraja had also contemplated casting Murali in the lead role, but ultimately did not do so.
 Thiagarajan, who was then working as regional manager of Polydor, made his acting debut with the film.

+Filming began in February 1981.
 None of the three actors recorded their dialogues in their own voices; Karthik's voice was dubbed by S. N. Surendar, Radha's by Anuradha and Thiagarajan's by Bharathiraja.
-Alaigal Oivathillai is the first film produced by R. D. Bhaskar through the company Pavalar Creations.
 The film was shot entirely in Muttom, Kanyakumari.
 For the song "Aayiram Thamarai", Bharathiraja wanted a set with swaying lotuses, for which assistant directors Manobala and Manivannan "ran from pillar to post to get it ready".
 According to Manobala, "We peeled off a plantain sheath and stuck lotus stems to it.
 Then, both of us raised and swayed the lotus flowers from underwater".

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Vizhiyil Vizhundhu", set in Shuddha Dhanyasi raga, was composed within 10 minutes while the other songs were composed within half an hour.
+The song "Vizhiyil Vizhundhu", set to the Carnatic raga Suddha Dhanyasi, was composed within 10 minutes while the other songs were composed within half an hour.
 The song "Putham Pudhu Kaalai", set to Natabhairavi, was originally recorded for a film titled Maruthani to be directed by Mahendran.
 As that film was shelved, the song was included on the LP records of Alaigal Oivathillai, but it was not featured in the film itself.
 The flute portions in the song were performed by Sudhakar.
 It was later remastered for Megha (2014), in which Ilaiyaraaja was also the composer.
 The song was also reused as "Halke Se Bole" in the Hindi film Paa (2009), and was sampled for a Kissan Fruit Kick commercial.
 The song "Kadhal Oviyam" was reused as "Meri Zindagi" in the Hindi film Aur Ek Prem Kahani (1996), which was also composed by Ilaiyaraaja.
 The song "Aayiram Thamarai", set to Shubhapantuvarali, was reused in Vaigai (2009).
 The song "Vaadi En Kappa Kelange" was remixed by Dhina in Sandai (2008).